REGISTER FOR REGULAR UPDATES

 The World Bank, in its report ‘What will be the new normal for Vietnam: the economic impact of COVID-19’, notes that Vietnam can no longer rely on its traditional growth drivers – international demand and private consumption.
 Vietnam’s responsive fiscal measures have buoyed the economy while the changing geopolitical landscape in the region has increased demand for supply chains to grow in Vietnam.
 Stefanie Stallmeister, World Bank Acting Country Director for Vietnam notes “by being ahead of the curve of the COVID-19 crisis, Vietnam has the unique opportunity to increase its footprint on the global economy and become a leader in tomorrow’s digital world.”

 KPMG’s 2020 CEO Outlook shows significant changes in risks and priorities.
 Talent has now become of the biggest risks faced by CEOs of some of the world’s largest organisations and a third are less confident about global growth for the next three years.
-Vietnam’s young population and increasingly connected economy will need to factor in the changing global landscape and digital world in order to remain competitive.
+Vietnam’s young population and the increasingly connected economy will need to factor in the changing global landscape and digital world in order to remain competitive.

 The EVFTA came into force on 01 August 2020.
-The far-reaching agreement eliminated almost 99% of custom duties between the EU and Vietnam over a phased period of seven years.
+The far-reaching agreement eliminated almost 99% of customs duties between the EU and Vietnam over a phased period of seven years.
 The EVFTA is forecasted to boost Vietnam’s GDP by 4.6% and its exports to the EU by 42.7% by 2025.
 UK companies will benefit from the agreement until the transition period to exit the EU ends on 31 December 2020.

 Areas of discussion

 - In a new normal world, what are the drivers of growth for Vietnam’s economy?

 - What are the opportunities and challenges for British business?